 The Corporation's Australasian and African operations are currently located in Indonesia, Mongolia, the Philippines, Mozambique, South Africa and Australia.
 In the late 1990s, the Corporation expanded into the Australian, Asian and African regions, with new operations in Australia, Indonesia and Tanzania.
 This expansion continued with operations commencing in Mongolia in fiscal 2003 and an acquisition in fiscal 2007 that provided operations in Southern Africa.
 In fiscal 2011, the Corporation expanded its operations in Africa through the purchase of Resource Drilling in Mozambique.
 In fiscal 2012, the Corporation further expanded its operations in Asia with the acquisition of Bradley Group Ltd., through its Philippines operation, and commenced operations in West Africa with a branch in Burkina Faso.
 In fiscal 2014, the Corporation decided to close its Australian and Tanzanian operations.
 In fiscal 2015, the Corporation finalized the closure of its branches in Australia and the Democratic Republic of Congo, and in fiscal 2016, the Corporation undertook the closure of its operations in South Africa and Namibia (although the Corporation continued to maintain its corporate registration in these countries, along with Botswana and Australia, in order to facilitate potential re-entry if market conditions and contracts supported such a decision in the future).
 In fiscal 2018, the Corporation resumed its operations in South Africa.
 In fiscal 2018, the Secretary of the Department of Environment and Natural Resources in the Philippines placed a ban on certain open pit mining that was subsequently removed in fiscal 2021 with a view to increasing investment in the mining sector.
 In fiscal 2019, the Corporation closed its operations in Burkina Faso as this branch required significant additional investment to reach an acceptable return on investment, at a time when political and security risks were increasing in that country.
+In fiscal 2022, the Corporation re-entered the Australian market through the acquisition of McKay, a leading specialty drilling contractor based in Perth.

-In fiscal 2020, the Corporation's Asian and African operations generated revenue of \$100 million as activity levels increased in Indonesia, Southern Africa and Mongolia.
-In fiscal 2021, revenue decreased by 11% to \$89 million due to COVID-19 related shutdowns in the early part of the fiscal year.
-In fiscal 2022, Australasian and African revenue increased by 49% to \$132.
-The McKay acquisition is the main driver of the growth in the region.
+In fiscal 2021, revenue of \$89 million was generated, a decrease of 11% compared to the prior fiscal year due to COVID-19 related shutdowns in the early part of the fiscal year.
+In fiscal 2022, Australasian and African revenue increased by 49% to \$132 million.
+The McKay acquisition was the main driver of the growth in the region.
+In fiscal 2023, revenue increased by 24% to \$163.9 million due to strong demand for specialized services in Australia and new energy work in Mongolia.